 Step 1: Gameboy Anatomy and Required Tools

 As mentioned before, a Gameboy unit is a strong little machine.
-There's been units that survived bomb blasts, 20 years ago, that still works.
+There's been units that survived bomb blasts, 20 years ago, that still work.
 This is because a Gameboy build is quite straightforward.

-See the attach image for more information.
+See the attached image for reference on each individual part.
+Don't worry, there's not that many.
 When we're completely done with this Instructable, these are the components we'll be having.
 For future reference, I'll be using the same names, as mentioned in the image, to refer to specific parts.

 This is the list of tools you'll need to get started: